-- Transfers of Erasmus grant are done exclusively by means of transferring the money to a bank account (transfer to the account of another person, i.e. your parent, is possible only if you are the account's co-owner or you have been officially authorized by the owner at the bank outlet to use the account).
+- Transfers of Erasmus grant are done exclusively through transferring the money to a bank account (transfer to the account of another person, i.e. your parent, is possible only if you are the account's co-owner or you have been officially authorized by the owner at the bank outlet to use the account).

 - All bank transfer costs are covered by the University.

-- Students receive grants in two installments, 80% before departure to partner university and remaining 20% after completion of Erasmus stay.
+- Students receive grants in two instalments, 80% before departure to the partner university and remaining 20% after completion of Erasmus stay.

-Any UWr student can receive funding at a given level of studies for the period of 3 to 9 months.
-In the case of uniform Master’s programmes the number of possible mobilities gets doubled.
+Any UWr student can receive funding at a given level of studies for the period of 3 to 10 months.
+In the case of uniform Master’s programmes, the number of possible mobilities gets doubled.

-Outgoing students are required to hold health insurance policy for the period of their studies abroad.
+Outgoing students are required to hold a health insurance policy for the period of their studies abroad.

 Students from EU member states are recommended to hold a European Health Insurance Card/EHIC, which is the proof of health insurance coverage in Poland and provides the coverage of medical treatment costs in a foreign country.

 All students, including those from outside EU, can obtain insurance cover from the National Health Fund.

 Outgoing students can hold an insurance policy of one of the commercial insurance companies.

 A copy of health insurance must be attached to the student agreement.